verilog-to-routing/verilog-to-routing.github.io/index.md

 * Packing, Placement, Routing & Timing Analysis (VPR)

 to produce FPGA speed and area results.
+VTR can also produce the information required for bitstream generation to target real FPGA devices.

 <figure style="float:left">
     <img src="/img/vpr_sb.png" alt="FPGA Routing Switchbox" width="200"/>
     <figcaption>FPGA Routing Switchbox</figcaption>
 </figure>

-VTR is flexible and can taget a wide range of hypothetical and commercial-like FPGA architectures, and includes benchmark designs suitable for evaluating FPGA architectures.
+VTR is flexible and can taget a wide range of hypothetical, commercial-like and commercial FPGA architectures, and includes benchmark designs suitable for evaluating FPGA architectures.

 For more information see the [documentation](https://docs.verilogtorouting.org).